 - Healthcare Administration

-- The healthcare administration concentration teaches health leaders to coordinate medical services and improve the accessibility, affordability, and quality of patient care.
-Students who pursue specialized training in healthcare administration can access some of the fastest-growing careers in the U.S. They may work for hospitals, insurance companies, government agencies, and pharmaceutical manufacturers.
+A healthcare administration concentration teaches students to coordinate medical services and improve the accessibility, affordability, and quality of patient care.
+Individuals who pursue specialized training in healthcare administration can access some of the fastest-growing careers in the U.S. They can work for hospitals, insurance companies, government agencies, and pharmaceutical manufacturers.

 - Environmental Sustainability

-- By pursuing an environmental sustainability concentration, data science students learn to apply statistical analysis and research to combat climate change and help companies reduce manufacturing emissions and waste.
-They can also work to develop sustainable energy sources and advocate for environmentally responsible government actions.
-Coursework is comprised of public policy analysis, clean technologies and supply chains, and corporate sustainability strategies.
+By pursuing an environmental sustainability concentration, data science students learn to apply statistical analysis and research to combat climate change and help companies reduce manufacturing emissions and waste.
+They may also develop sustainable energy sources and advocate for environmentally responsible government actions.
+Coursework includes public policy analysis, clean technologies and supply chains, and corporate sustainability strategies.

 Associate Degree in Data Science